cokeryeena/main-projects/storage/lambda-sns-automation/README.md

 This project demonstrates a fully automated **serverless workflow** on AWS.
 When a file is uploaded to an S3 bucket, it triggers a Lambda function, which publishes a message to an SNS topic.

-The SNS topic is subscribed to your **email**, so you receive notifications for every new file uploaded.
+The SNS topic is subscribed to my **email**, so I receive notifications for every new file uploaded.

 This setup highlights **event-driven architecture**, **serverless automation**, and practical **Terraform deployment**.